vt2407-arch/Group-6-EDA-case-study/README.md

 Samuel Luo & vidhi thakore EDA_activity.ipynb - main google collab notebook containing the code, dataframes, graphs and preliminary analysis

-EDA group 6 presentation .pdf- presentation containing a summary of the findings and an analysis of each metric considered
+EDA group 6 presentation .pdf-2  - presentation containing a summary of the findings and an analysis of each metric considered

 Key findings: